pkp/pkp-docs/dev/documentation/en/resources.md

 # Resources

-A collection of resources that may help you while coding with OJS and OMP.
+A collection of resources that may help you while coding with these applications.

 ## CacheBuster

-This plugin will [clear the template and CSS cache](https://github.com/NateWr/cacheBuster) with every request.
-Enable it so that you don't have to manually clear the cache every time you make a change.

 > Don't enable this on a production site.
 It will slow down your site.
 {:.warning}

+This plugin will [clear the template and CSS cache](https://github.com/NateWr/cacheBuster) with every request.
+Enable it so that you don't have to manually clear the cache every time you make a change.

 ## Postman API